Orchestra Policies: Undergraduate

 Dear Bard Conservatory Orchestra members (including pianists),

 Welcome in advance to the Bard Conservatory Orchestra!
 I am the Director of Orchestral Studies.
-Nicolas Gomez Amin is our assistant conductor and orchestra assistant, Hsiao-Fang is the orchestra manager, and Viktor is the librarian assistant.
-We are looking forward to getting to know and hearing you.
+Nicolas Gomez Amin is our assistant conductor, Hsiao-Fang Lin is the orchestra manager, and Viktor Toth is the librarian assistant.
+We are looking forward to getting to know and hear from you.
 We would like to tell you a few things about the orchestra to help you to prepare for the rehearsals and concerts.

 First of all, here is the list of things you should bring to Bard with you: